 The federal minimum wage applies to work by minors.
 Some employers try to circumvent these wage rules.
 Unfortunately, in the agricultural sector, some employers manage to impose long and onerous workloads on child laborers, while offering compensation based upon productivity - compensation that falls far short of minimum wage.
 There is typically far more oversight of workplace violations in an urban setting than in an agricultural setting, and the word "exploitation" can be too mild for what happens with the children of some migrant farm workers.
 As noted above, there may be exceptions to minimum wage laws, particularly for younger kids.

-In most jurisdictions, the earnings of a child belong to the parent.
-This is an old common law rule, which entitles parents to the proceeds of their children's labor.
+In many jurisdictions the earnings of a child belong to the parent.
+This results from an old common law rule that entitles parents to the proceeds of their children's labor.
 Some states have modified the rule in response to abuses.
 California, for example, created a number of laws meant to protect the earnings of children from their parents, after the parents of some child movie stars spent all of their money and left them destitute as adults.

 Typically, employers are supposed to keep records of the ages of their minor workers, and where work permits are required, they must keep copies of the permits on file.
 If the minor is exempted from the law under an apprenticeship program, or for any other reason, the employer is expected to keep documentation of the exemption on file.
 Employers are also expected to be familiar with the type of workplace tasks forbidden to minors, and can face significant fines and penalties for ignoring those restrictions - something that often occurs after a workplace injury to a minor becomes known to legal authorities.
 As all workers' compensation claims are processed through the state, that is often inevitable following an injury to a minor which requires medical attention.